Sanghren/avalanche-hardhat-fork-tutorial/README.md

 So we went over the Solidity code, the Hardhat configuration.
 Now let's have a look at how to create a test using Hardhat.

-Note that you can put mutliple network definition, one of it is considered as the 'default' one.
-Meaning that when using `npx hardhat test` command, for example, it'll by default use the `hardhat` network.
-If you want to run the test on another network than the default, you can use this variation of the command :
-`npx hardhat test --network fuji`

 Now let's have a look at the test code.